TOVTC/kevin-identityserver-tutorial/README.md

 dotnet new sln -n <name-of-solution>
 dotnet sln add <path-to-solution>
 ```
-* After updating launchSettings.json to use the desired ports, add IdentityServer 4 as a package to the application using NuGet package manager or the command line
+* Add IdentityServer4 as a package to the application using NuGet package manager or the command line

+## Configure Identity Server
+* In Startup.cs
+    * Add IdentityServer to the ConfigureServices method and specify where it can find its resources
+    * Add IdentityServer to the pipeline in the Configure method
+* At this point, the app can be run and the discovery document should be available for viewing at /.well-known/openid-configuration